Aim of this information

 How many checks are carried out each year?

-Overall, approximately 4,964,000 criminal record checks are carried out each year.
-See explanation below.
+Overall, approximately 5.8 million criminal record checks are carried out each year (see further explanation below).
+Of these, roughly:

-Of the 4,964,000 criminal record checks which are carried out each year, the proportion of checks which disclose some type of information relating to cautions/convictions is as follows:-
+The proportion of checks which disclose some type of information relating to cautions/convictions is roughly:

 - For practical self-help information – More information is available on our disclosing to employers and understanding your criminal record sections